-Having a rigid and sturdy plumbing system is one of the most important investments on your pool to help prevent pool leaks.
+Having a rigid and sturdy plumbing system is one of the most important investments you can make to your pool to help prevent pool leaks.
 This is important because pool leaks can cause damage not only to your pool structure but also to your house – minor repairs will not do.

 To help you make an informed decision, we’ll dive into the factors that affect the cost of replacing pool pipes.
 From the type of material used to the length of piping required, your location, and labor costs, there are various factors that impact pool repair costs.